-(g) No Concern With Transfer Under Formula Even Though Not Respected for Tax Purposes.
+- (g) No Concern With Transfer Under Formula Even Though Not Respected for Tax Purposes.
 A concern with some defined value clauses is that the clause may require a transfer (for example, to a spouse, a charity, or a retention by the grantor) according to the contract even though the transfer is not respected for tax purposes.
 That would not happen under the formula clause in the Living Trust in Moore because the amount left to charity under that clause was an amount that resulted in the least possible federal estate tax.
-The court determined that an additional transfer to charity would not reduce the estate tax, so the additional transfer presumably would not be made under the terms of the agreement.
+The court determined that an additional transfer to charity would not reduce the estate tax, so the additional transfer presumably would not be made under the terms of the agreement. - (h) Concern Diminished After Ninth Circuit's Affirmance.
+As noted above, the estate appealed only the denial of the charitable deductions, which the Court of Appeals for the Ninth Circuit affirmed on the narrow ground of the "any asset of this trust" wording of the Irrevocable Trust.
+It found that wording "unambiguous: the Irrevocable Trust, as a limited partner, had no 'interest in any of the assets of the Partnership.'"
+The Ninth Circuit did not even mention what the Tax Court had described as the "much more general problem ... that charitable deductions ... must be ascertainable at a decedent's date of death."

-10. A Taxpayer Valuation Victory (Mostly): Nelson
+8. A Taxpayer Valuation Victory (Mostly): Nelson

-a.
-Synopsis.
+synopsis.
 This gift tax case determined the value of gifts and sales of interests in a limited partnership, the primary asset of which was 27% of the common stock of a holding company that directly or indirectly owned 100% of eight subsidiaries (six of which were operating businesses).
 The gifts and sales were of limited partner interests having a specified dollar value on the transfer date "as determined by a qualified appraiser within ninety (90 days) of the effective date of the Assignment" (180 days in the case of the sale).
 An appraisal was prepared for the holding company, which was then used to prepare an appraisal for the transferred limited partner interests.
 The percentage limited partner interests that were transferred were based on those appraisals and documented in the partnership's records and used for preparing subsequent income tax returns.